Universidade Estadual de Campinas

 Additionally, students may also be able to conduct research under the supervision of an English-speaking UNICAMP professor.

 The main campus has three cafeterias where students can purchase food by showing their student ID.
 Daily menus are available online.
 Additionally, most schools on campus also have a snack bar or restaurant and there are also neighborhood restaurants.

 The International Office at UNICAMP is an important resource for international students.
 Their website has the academic calendar, information on the Portuguese for foreigners course, additional information about housing, enrollment, and much more.

 UNICAMP runs free shuttle buses within the campus and there are also bike lanes throughout the campus.
 The physical education school offers students sporting activities for a nominal fee.
 Additionally, students can use UNICAMP’s sports facilities and there is also a lake next to campus where students go to exercise.

-The Casa do Lago offers a wide variety of cultural activities including daily movies, musical performances, art exhibitions, etc.
+The Casa do Lago offers a wide variety of cultural activities including movies, musical performances, art exhibitions, etc.

 Unilnter is an international student group to support exchange students and to promote different cultures.

 Students should have a minimum 2.75 GPA, and four semesters of Portuguese and have taken coursework related to intended studies.
 Exceptions considered after submission of a petition.